 We are writing to update you of the status of your appeal request for the above referenced Long Term Disability (LTD) claim.
 After completing our review of your appeal, we have concluded that an adverse benefit decision on your claim is warranted.
 We have reviewed your complete file in its entirety, including all comments, documents, records and other information received during the appeal, without deference to the decision you appealed.
 The purpose of this letter is to allow you an opportunity to respond to new evidence and/or new rationales we considered, relied on, or generated in reaching our appeal decision, before we issue our determination.

-Such a letter signifies that the insurance company will uphold its decision to deny your claim unless you can convince them with additional evidence or a different argument that proves the peer review doctor’s assessment to be unreliable or incorrect.
-Therefore, it is crucial that you take action to respond substantively to the report and not disregard the report.
-This article provides an overview of how claimants can effectively respond to these reports.
+Such a letter signifies that the insurance company will uphold its decision to deny your claim unless you can convince them with additional evidence or a different argument that proves the hired doctor’s assessment to be unreliable or incorrect.
+You must take action to respond substantively to the report and not disregard the report.
+This article provides an overview of peer review reports in long-term disability claims and how claimants can effectively respond to these reports to avoid a claim denial.

 In the context of LTD appeals, a peer review report is a document prepared by a medical professional hired by the insurance company.
 This medical expert reviews your medical records, physician’s opinions, and other pertinent documents to form an opinion on whether you are genuinely “disabled” per your LTD policy’s terms.

-A negative peer review report can support the insurance company’s rationale for denying or terminating your benefits.
+A negative peer review report can support the insurance company’s rationale for denying your LTD benefits.
 Often, these reports may contain inaccurate information, misinterpretations, or outright errors that could unfairly prejudice your case.

 Obtaining the Report